GrafiteInc/Docs/docs/utilities/forms.md

 Open a form based on a model

+### Form Types

+There are 3 main form types available:

+##### Form
+This is mostly used as the action form for simple action based forms with single buttons etc.

+##### BaseForm
+The full control of rendered fields with script injection options.
+Generall not bound to a model.

+##### ModelForm
+The full rendered fields and script injections with a model bound to the actions.

 ## Config

 In general all classes are defined in the config, which means you can avoid Boostrap if you want to.
 You can also set the form class directly on the form itself.